PaulHendi/Container-Creation-and-Testing-on-GCP/README.md

-# Question 3 : Container Creation and Testing
+# Container Creation and Testing

 This folder contains resources and scripts for building a GPU-compatible Docker container with the <img src="./images/HF.png" width="15" height="15"> Transformers library.
 This setup allows for easy execution of LLM training within a container.